Eyadhamza/LaravelRoadmap/README.md

 Orilly book is preferred for book readers.

-## First Determine your level:
+## Laravel Roadmap:
 ### <a href="#beginner">Beginner</a>

 we can start by the docs, but visual readers won't like it so much :(

+if you like reading ( if not skip to tutorials ) both would be great!

 1- https://laravel.com/docs/

+2- laravel up and running 2nd edition

 the best tutorials you will see is at Laracasts.com please note :

-don't install the latest version of laravel, because there are some improvements in laravel versions, so the best thing is to follow the tutorials in the same version as the instructor then see what is new in the later versions
+- don't install the latest version of laravel, because there are some improvements in laravel versions, so the best thing is to follow the tutorials in the same version as the instructor then see what is new in the latter versions

+- some courses at Laracasts require subscription ( if it needs i will mention it and give alternatives but laracasts is the best!)

+### The basics and beyond
  https://laracasts.com/series/laravel-6-from-scratch

 after you finish the series you will have to know that is new in laravel 7 and 8 .